Frodo-Web/moss-shop-website/README.md

 ### Release
 [mox-pro.ru](https://mox-pro.ru)
 # Rotating logs system
 Logs rotation (lifetime) is 31 days.
 The max filesize is 2MB.
-Logs get compressed on the second day. <br> <br>
+Logs get compressed on the second day.
+Logs directory by default is /logs <br> <br>
 These are file templates:
 - connections-moxpro-%DATE%.log(?.gz) - logs the connections, server access data (an example below)
 - runtime-moxpro-%DATE%.log(?.gz) - logs all the logic the server does (an example below)